17 Advertising

 ADVERTISING APPEALS

 Some advertising analysts cite 20-or-more kinds of strategic appeals to consumers.
-For simplification in this brief chapter, we’ll break those down to two broad categories.
+For simplification in this brief chapter, though, we’ll boil those down to two broad categories.

 As the name suggests, ads using emotional appeals attempt to evoke strong emotions from the audience.
 These ads may rely on appeals to a consumer’s moral principles, personal aspirations, hidden fears, or sense of humor.